smccord/group2-machine-learning/README.md

   1. Log in to [Jetstream](https://use.jetstream-cloud.org/application/dashboard) and click "Start a New Instance."
   2. Select the _Ubuntu 18.04 Devel and Docker_ instance and press launch.
   3. Select an _m1.xlarge_ instance in instance size, and then click "Launch Instance."
   4. Once the instance is "Active," go into the shell either through the Web Shell or via ssh.
+If you would like to access the shell via ssh key, you can set up ssh keys for Jetstream by following the instructions [here](https://iujetstream.atlassian.net/wiki/spaces/JWT/pages/17465474/Adding+SSH+keys+to+the+Jetstream+Atmosphere+environment)

 ### Set up the docker image and volume ###